Nick Madrigal Preview, Player Props: Cubs vs. Giants

 Nick Madrigal At The Plate

-- Madrigal is batting .273 with 14 doubles, a triple, two home runs and 10 walks.
+- Madrigal has 14 doubles, a triple, two home runs and 10 walks while hitting .269.

-- Madrigal has picked up a hit in 46 of 76 games this season, with multiple hits 16 times.
+- In 59.7% of his 77 games this season, Madrigal has picked up at least one hit.
+He's also had 16 multi-hit games.

-- In 76 games played this year, he has homered in only two of them.
+- In 77 games played this season, he has hit a homer in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.